marananni/2022ws_do_mn/coursework.md

 # Organizational Culture

-explained using the example of Netflix
+by Mara Nanni           - explained using the example of Netflix

 ---
 To understand what the term means, it is helpful to first define the single concepts.

-*Culture*
+## Culture

 "CULTURE IS HOW ORGANIZATIONS DO THINGS." - Robbie Katanga

 - culture is the overarching system of values and norms
-- behavioral patterns in an organization which can be observed
+- repetitive behavioral patterns in an organization which can be observed

+## Organization

+"A GROUP OF PEOPLE WHO WORK TOGETHER IN AN ORGANIZED WAY FOR A SHARED PURPOSE." - Cambridge Dictionary

+- collaborative system existing for a specific period of time
+- tasks are carried out on behalf of the organization in fulfillment of the organization's goals

 ## What is the definition of Organizational Culture?